 As Marthy Owen in the World Premiere of Anna Christie by Edward Thomas with Encompass Opera, March 2017, with Frank Basile and Anthony Innéo

-I love working with singers and actors, helping them find ways to book more performances and create the lives they dream of.
-As a performer myself I know how important mental toughness is, besides of talent, and I love helping people building the toughness they need to succeed in the life they envision.
-I coach individually and conduct workshops to help performers overcome obstacles and to pave the way for their success.
+I love working with stage performers and anyone who appears in the spotlight.
+Mindset makes up the single most significant element in achieving and maintaining success.
+As a performer myself, I know that expertise alone is not enough.
+I love helping people building the toughness they need to thrive and live the life they envision.
+I coach individually and conduct workshops to help performers demolish their inhibitions and overcome obstacles to pave the way for success.

 Because I work as an adjunct professor of voice at Marymount Manhattan College and at AMDA NY, I have realized a huge need for singers, actors and dancers to construct a specific mindset in order to make it in the business.
 I have written articles for The Classical Singer, stimulating awareness of the power of the mind and how to apply it to the best self-interest.